claforte/RayTracingWeekend.jl/README.md

 - Probably pre-allocate the ray bundles/paths (I don’t know how they are called in the litterature) to later simplify the GPU (and probably the SIMD) implementation.
 - implement versions of hit, scatter, etc. that operate on an entire tensor at once.
-  (i.e. efficiently parallelizable with multithreading, on SIMD or GPU)
+  (i.e. efficiently parallelizable with SIMD or GPU)
   - use FieldVector?
 - figure out the incorrect look in refraction of negatively scaled sphere
 - continue watching MIT course